What is Test Case: Examples With Best Practices

 • Testing cases should include all necessary information, such as pre-conditions, test data, expected results, and actual results.
 This will help ensure that the testing case can be executed successfully and that the results can be accurately recorded and analyzed.

 • Focus on end-user requirements when you write testing cases.
-You should review the testing cases to check it covers all crucial aspects of the requirement.
+You should review the testing cases to check they cover all crucial aspects of the requirement.
 You can use Specification Documents and Requirements to meet end-user requirements.

 • Do not rewrite testing cases when multiple tests can be executed with the same test cases.